Sony Pregius S: All New, All Good!

 The Pregius S models: High-speed and Standard

-Sony offers its new Sony Pregius S sensors in two speed levels with three resolutions each.
+Sony offers its new Sony Pregius S sensors in two speed levels with six resolutions each.

 High resolutions facilitate the detection of even the smallest defects in materials or on surfaces.
-Especially in combination with high image and data readout rates and distortion-free recording of moving objects thanks to global shutter, the new Pregius S sensors play their trump cards: maximum resolution in compact C-mount format.
+Especially in combination with high image and data readout rates and distortion-free recording of moving objects thanks to global shutter, the new BSI sensors of the Pregius S series play their trump cards: maximum resolution in compact C-mount format.
 This is in line with the steadily growing trends towards more automation in the context of Industry 4.0 and miniaturization of components and systems.

 Pregius S - Smaller pixel size drives resolution up and the price down